-There is so much material involved with home insulation that I will need to break this topic up into a couple of posts, if not more.
-That being said, I’m going to tackle attic insulation first because that is where most homeowners can readily tackle that particular DIY project without too much trouble.
+There is so much material involved with home insulation that I will need to break this topic up into a couple of posts.
+I’m going to tackle attic insulation first because that’s where most homeowners can readily tackle that particular DIY project without too much trouble.

 Is R-19 enough attic insulation for mid-northwestern Georgia?
 It may have met the minimum building code for Paulding County in 1988, but the current DOE recommended R-value for my zip code in an attic space is R-49.
 How do I know that?
 There’s a handy tool on the Oak Ridge National Laboratory website in conjunction with the DOE that will give you the recommended R-values for your zip code.
 It’s just that easy!

-There are two types of “mineral wool” insulation:
+There are 2 types of mineral wool insulation:

 - Rock wool

 Mineral wool consists of at least 75% post-industrial recycled content.

 Mineral wool is also available in batts, rolls, and loose-fill forms — which is ideal for attic installations.